In this article

 Not only that, but Alibaba has a similar discounted online shopping experience in Asia called Single’s Day on November 11th.
 Their copycat sales on October 10th and December 12th also generate massive amounts of revenue, making these flash sales incredibly valuable for ecommerce store owners all over the world.

-While it is tempting to slap a few deals onto your shop and call it a day, your Shopify store will hardly make any sales if your target audience–i.e. eager consumers–doesn’t know about these mind-blowing BFCM deals.
+You have an opportunity to get in on the ecommerce revenue this year - but it'll take a bit of work.
+While it is tempting to offer a few deals onto your shop and call it a day, your Shopify store will hardly make any sales if your target audience--i.e. eager consumers--doesn’t know about these mind-blowing BFCM deals.

 So how do you get their attention (and their purchases)?